looking for 1-1 services? Schedule a consult

 • Unintended Resentment: If the man with ED remains resistant to help, his partner may begin to resent him for not taking steps to improve the situation.

-While offering support is important, it’s crucial for the partner to recognize that ED is not solely their burden to carry.
-Encouraging professional help and setting emotional boundaries can prevent feelings of being solely responsible for the issue.
+It is important to be supportive but the partner needs to understand that ED is not something they have to deal with alone.
+Professional help and establishing emotional boundaries can help prevent feeling solely responsible for the problem.

-If ED remains unaddressed, emotional detachment can follow.
-Some partners begin to emotionally disengage from their significant other to protect themselves from further disappointment or rejection.
-Signs of emotional detachment include:
+Emotional detachment may occur if ED is left untreated.
+Some partners begin to emotionally withdraw from their significant other as a way to shield themselves from further disappointment or rejection.
+Indicators of emotional detachment are:

 • Less Affectionate Behavior: Avoiding physical touch, reduced verbal expressions of love, or spending less time together.